onera/Cassiopee/Transform/doc/source/Transform.rst

 ---------------------------------------

-.. py:function:: Transform.scale(a, factor=1.)
+.. py:function:: Transform.scale(a, factor=1., X=None)

     ..
 A2.O1.D1

     Scale a  mesh of factor factor.
 If factor is a list of floats, scale with given factor for each canonical axis.
-The invariant point is the barycenter of a.
+If invariant reference point X is not given, it is set to the barycenter of a.

     Exists also as an in-place version (_scale) which modifies a and returns None.